“Self-Deprecation Is My Knee-Jerk ADHD Response — and It Needs to Stop”

 Self-deprecation is a hard habit to break.
 The more I admonish myself, the more people will think critically of me before getting to know me.
 Learning when not to apologize is an art form too.
 There’s a fine line between ego, assertiveness (the confidence sweet spot), and submission.

 When I was 17, I punched someone in my class at a party.
-The kid had called me names all year, and earlier in the night tried to lock me in a shed.
+The upperclassman had called me names all year and tried to lock me in a shed earlier in the night.
 Now, I’m not violent.
 I don’t believe that people are inherently evil, nor did I want to cause drama.
-But he was relentlessly trying to humiliate me, though I’d already told him to back off.
+But he relentlessly tried to humiliate me, though I’d already told him to back off.

 I ignored him.
 Two minutes later, he threw a tape roll at my back while I spoke to some girls he’d never be able to approach.